eastgenomics/eggd_tandem_hunter/README.md

 ## Usage
-TandemHunter.py assesses duplicated/amplified regions based on the comparison of normalise coverage between two intervals in given coverage file.
+TandemHunter.py assesses duplicated/amplified regions based on the comparison of normalised coverage between two intervals in given coverage file.
 Intervals are given in .json format (tandemhunter-main/intervals_b38.json)

 intervals_b38.json can be used to identify partial tandem duplications and is based on